-Staff members will be trained in the MANDT system and required to follow its philosophy of using all non-physical, less restrictive techniques with the intent of deescalating behavior and using physical, more restrictive techniques (Seclusion and Therapeutic Restraint) only for the purpose of keeping the student and others safe.
-This system effectively trains in conflict de-escalation techniques to avoid and defuse crisis and conflict situations, student violence and self-injurious behavior.
-Staff is required to be recertified annually.
+Staff members will be trained in the MANDT system and required to follow its philosophy of using all non-physical, less restrictive techniques with the intent of deescalating behavior and using physical, more restrictive techniques only for the purpose of keeping the student and others safe.
+This system effectively trains conflict de-escalation techniques to avoid and defuse crisis and conflict situations, student violence and self-injurious behavior.
+Staff members are required to be recertified annually.